 Just in Time for Summer: 19 Outdoor Games for Adults

 Let me tell you, our activities get heated in the best way possible.
 Now that the weather is starting to cooperate, I can’t wait to recreate these ‘field days’ with family and friends.
 If you are looking for fun ways to spend time with your loved ones, keep reading for our list of the best outdoor games for adults to spark ideas for your weekend plans.

 Every product is curated with care by our editors and we’ll always give an honest opinion, whether gifted or purchased ourselves.
 If you buy something through our links, we may earn a small commission at no cost to you.

 Bocce Ball is one of the easiest and yet most competitive games you could possibly play.
 I grew up having bocce tournaments in my grandparents’ backyard and those games are some of my fondest memories to this day.
 (Although I think we were more invested in what color ball we got to throw than the game itself).

-The game is played with eight large balls and a pallina, a smaller ball, and the goal is to have your ball land as close to the pallina as possible.
-While it takes little-to-no skill or effort, watching your ball land right next to the pallina and then roll 10-feet away can definitely get your blood boiling!
+The game is played with eight large balls and a pallina—a smaller ball.
+The goal is to have your ball land as close to the pallina as possible.
+While it takes little-to-no skill or effort, watching your ball land right next to the pallina and then roll 10 feet away can definitely get your blood boiling!
 This set even glows in the dark, so the fun doesn’t have to stop when the sun goes down.

-Paddleball is one of my favorite games and simultaneously the one that I am worst at, but that makes it all the more entertaining.
-I have vivid memories of my parents having intense paddle ball competitions on the beach in Galveston as a kid and they made it look so easy.
-I would always end up frustrated that I couldn’t hit the ball more than five times in a row, which is why I stand by the fact that it is, indeed, one of the best outdoor games for adults.
+Paddleball is one of my favorite games and simultaneously the one that I am worst at.
+(But hey, that makes it all the more entertaining!)
+I have vivid memories of my parents having intense paddle ball competitions on the beach as a kid and they made it look so easy.
+I would always end up frustrated that I couldn’t hit the ball more than five times in a row.
+That’s why I stand by the fact that it is, indeed, one of the best outdoor games for adults.